sgaliamov/blog/_posts/values.md

 What I am saying is that we have to do just enough to be confident when deploying to a production environment.
 A good programmer is a lazy programmer.

-Perfectionism is a great quality of a developer, I believe.
+Perfectionism is a great quality of a developer.
-But but everything has limits and any investment should pay off over time.
+But everything has limits and any investment should pay off over time.
-If you can't apply the skills you've acquired through endless refactorings and tunings, you've wasted your time.
+If you can't apply the skills you've acquired through endless refactoring and tunings, you've wasted your time.
-And live as a result.
+And live as the result.
 Nobody cares about this.
 "Quality in a service or product is not what you put into it.
 It is what the client or customer gets out of it." - Peter Drucker.
+Therefore, if we direct perfectionism to the right direction, everyone wins.
+It is very pragmatic to be a perfectionist in terms of service quality.

 ## Passion & Patience